Bikz/capsule-memory/README.md

 ## Competitive Roadmap

 See [docs/memory-roadmap.md](docs/memory-roadmap.md) for the competitive analysis, phased roadmap, and KPI targets that guide Capsule Memory toward best-in-class performance against Mem0 and Supermemory.
+A high-level state of delivery is tracked in [docs/status.md](docs/status.md).

 ## MCP Bridge (Claude / local agents)